 Pumpkin Pie Filling + Secret Ingredient

 If you’ve made my beloved pumpkin pie recipe before, you know how good this filling is!
 To make room for the pecan praline topping, I reduced some of the ingredients so the filling doesn’t overflow.
 Instead of 3 eggs, we’ll use 2.
 I also reduced the sugar and liquids, too.
 This recipe uses an entire can of pumpkin, which is always convenient.
 I kept the spice amount the same, so we’re getting extra spice flavor in each bite.
+And you can use homemade pumpkin pie spice here—see recipe Note.

 Speaking of spices, I add a pinch of fresh ground black pepper to pumpkin pie filling.
-I got this tip from King Arthur Flour and pumpkin pies are NEVER the same without it.
+I got this tip from King Arthur Baking and pumpkin pies are NEVER the same without it.
 The black pepper brings out the pumpkin pie spice flavors and no one ever realizes it’s hiding in there.
 (They’ll just ask you why your pie is so good!)

 Don’t Forget the Egg Wash